NHSDTC - Most Frequently Asked Questions

 QUESTION #4 - What Determines Who Gets Accepted Into The Nationals?

-That being said, SNI will make determinations regarding who gets into the Nationals based on numerous criteria.
+SNI will make determinations regarding who gets into the Nationals based on numerous criteria.
 The first criteria is to accept teams who are in contention for an overall title FIRST.
-This means that schools entering all five team events within a Division (Masters Level) or all four team events (Challenge Level) are given a priority over schools who are entering just a few events.
-Therefore, if you are NOT planning to enter all events, probably better to save your time and postage because we haven't accepted a "partial" team entry in years.
+This means that schools entering all team events within a Division.
 And also remember, schools looking to enter just a color guard unit are encouraged to enter the Open Level Color Guard competition held on the first competition day on Saturday --- this is why we began this exciting event -- join it!

-Other important criteria in use include: overall team talent, returning teams/past champions, maintaining a solid service diversity at the event (Navy and Air Force schools are usually in shorter supply!), geographic diversity (distance helps!), and team location diversity (urban, rural, suburban), and a mixture of armed and unarmed teams, as well as a solid number of Mixed Division schools (formerly the Alternative Arms Division schools) and you have the recipe for a great National competition!
+Other important criteria in use include: overall team talent, returning teams/past champions, maintaining a solid service diversity at the event (Navy and Air Force schools are usually in shorter supply!), geographic diversity (distance helps!), and team location diversity (urban, rural, suburban), and a mixture of armed and unarmed teams and you have the recipe for a great National competition!

 The final decision is subjective but based on making the Nationals exactly what it is -- the finest gathering of high school drill and ceremony units ever assembled on a single weekend!
 It is filled with second guessing and mind-numbing detail but hard choices have to be made.
 The most important single piece of advice that can be imparted is to fill out the back of your entry form with solid facts -- make your best case why YOUR SCHOOL BELONGS AT THE NATIONALS!